Kai Stewart: Bare-knuckle boxing career

-In his BKFC debut, Stewart faced Darrick Gates at BKFC Fight Night: Montana on October 9, 2021.
+In his BKFC debut, Stewart faced Darrick Gates at BKFC Fight Night 1 on October 9, 2021.
 He won the fight via first-round knockout.

 Stewart then faced Daniel Gary at BKFC 24 on April 30, 2022.
 He won the fight via first-round knockout.

 Stewart next faced Rusty Crowder at BKFC 29 on September 10, 2022.
 He won the bout via split decision.

 Featherweight champion

 Stewart faced Louie Lopez for the inaugural BKFC Featherweight Championship at BKFC 44 on June 9, 2023.
 He won the bout by unanimous decision to win the championship.
 This fight earned him the Fight of the Night award.

 In his first title defense, Stewart faced Howard Davis on December 2, 2023, at BKFC 56.
 He won the bout by unanimous decision.
 This fight earned him another Fight of the Night award.

 Stewart defended his title against Bryan Duran on June 21, 2024 in the main event of BKFC 62.
 He won the bout by unanimous decision.
 This fight earned him another Fight of the Night award.

-Stewart made the third successful defense of his BKFC featherweight title by unanimous decision against Jimmie Rivera on November 9, 2024 at BKFC on DAZN: Montana.
+Stewart made the third successful defense of his BKFC featherweight title by unanimous decision against Jimmie Rivera on November 9, 2024 at BKFC on DAZN 2.

 Stewart defended his title for the fourth time against undefeated contender Tommy Strydom on April 5, 2025 at BKFC 72 Dubai: Day 2.
+He won the fight by unanimous decision.

+Stewart made the fifth defense of his BKFC featherweight title against current unbeaten BKFC Europe Featherweight Champion Nico Gaffie at BKFC 87 on March 20, 2026.
+He won the fight by unanimous decision.

+Stewart made his sixth defense against Harry Gigliotti on August 29, 2026 at BKFC 92.
 He won the fight by unanimous decision.